 Phase 1.
 Review by the Editor-in-Chief: Cuadernos de Administración uses a policy of calling for papers per issue (3 per year) through the Open Journal Systems platform; the Editor-in-chief evaluates whether the new manuscripts meet the journal's internal requirements (see Authors' Guide) and whether they make an important contribution to their fields of study.
 The editor must respond to the authors whether their manuscript will continue the editorial process (peer review process) or not within 3 weeks of the deadline.

 Phase 2.
 Double blind peer review: the Editor-in-chief sends the manuscript to experts who assesses the document according to the review guidelines of the Cuadernos de Administración journal and must respond to the evaluation within a maximum period of 6 weeks.
 During this phase, the following can happen:

 - If the evaluators issues a positive opinion: the manuscript continues in the process.

 - If the evaluators issue a negative opinion: the manuscript is withdrawn from the process; the Editor-in-chief issues a communication to the authors notifying them of the reasons for rejection.

-- One evaluator issues a negative opinion and the other a positive one: the Editorial Committee will make the decision to continue the editorial process based on an evaluation by a third party.
+- One evaluator issues a negative opinion and the other a positive one: with differences of 20 points, the editor may require a third evaluator.

 Cuadernos de Administración is a four-monthly publication of the Universidad del Valle, a public higher education institute, and has no financial or political commitments to any academic or business organization.
 The journal follows the ethical guidelines by the Committee On Publications Ethics (COPE) and the American Psychological Association (APA) Publication Manual 6th Edition (APA, 2011).